The British School Al Khubairat , Al Mushrif – The Review

 Mark Leppard, Principal, The British School Al Khubairat

-The British School Al Khubairat will celebrate its 50th Anniversary next year and sits within an area of predominantly religious buildings with links to the British Embassy.
-Formerly it contained “Community School” in its title, and we think perhaps it is regrettable that it has dropped this phrase because community captures much of what is still so special about the school.
-Built into the mandate of the school is a sense of British-ness and Community – as well as welcoming multi-faith aspect that historically can be seen as underpinning a meeting place and bridge for east and West that still draws parents today.
+The British School Al Khubairat sits within an area of predominantly religious buildings with links to the British Embassy.
+Formerly BSAK contained “Community School” in its title, and we think perhaps it is regrettable that it has dropped this phrase because community captures perfectly much of what is still so special about the school.
+Built into the mandate of the school is a sense of British-ness and inclusive Community – as well as welcoming multi-faith aspect that historically can be seen as underpinning a meeting place and bridge for East and West that still draws parents today.
 Tellingly, the British Ambassador has historically always held a seat on the Board of Governors.

 “The new school leadership is now taking decisive steps to improve its provision for Arabic subjects This involves blending Arabic learning and culture across the curriculum for all students, and improving teaching and learning in Arabic subjects.
 It is an overdue but important improvement initiative that is likely to have a positive impact on learning for all students and, consequently, the overall performance of the school.”

-Notwithstanding recent turbulence, and the schools subsequent return to securing its A2 rating, the The British School Al Khubairat mix of extraordinary facilities, history, prestige, new leadership, outstanding academic performance and warmth means that we continue to rate The British School as one of the Capital’s premier schools.
+The British School Al Khubairat’s mix of extraordinary facilities, history, prestige, leadership, outstanding academic performance and warmth means that we continue to rate The British School as one of the Capital’s premier schools.
 For parents lucky enough to secure a place for their child(ren) the quality of education and enrichment on offer is at best exceptional and at worse, for the most part, at a level many other schools can only aspire too.

-Of its many achievement and innovations, for us it is The British School Al Khubairat planned introduction of BTEC from September 2017 that both deserves special acclaim and appreciation by prospective parents of the forward thinking inclusive drive and dynamics of the school.
-This provision of technical education is something that we have been campaigning for in Abu Dhabi.
+As above, of its many achievement and innovations, The British School Al Khubairat’s introduction of BTEC in September 2017 deserves special acclaim and appreciation by prospective parents of the forward thinking inclusive drive and dynamics of the school.
+This provision of technical education is something that we have been campaigning for in Abu Dhabi, and an area, rarely, that had seen Abu Dhabi schools fall behind their Dubai-based counterparts.
 We believe it is a critically important qualification for any British curriculum school and certainly for academically inclusive schools.
-The British School Al Khubairat will be the first (and to our knowledge currently the only) British Curriculum school with developed plans for its introduction.
-Impressively the Level 3 Diploma will be provided in three subject areas: Business, Sport and Engineering.
-BTEC has been provided in Dubai for many years, but the BTEC in Engineering we believe will be a first for any school across all the Emirates.
-Impressive, ground breaking stuff.
+The British School Al Khubairat was the first British Curriculum school to introduce BTEC and today the Level 3 Diploma covers subject choices in Business, Sport and Engineering.
+The BTEC in Engineering, a first for any school in the Emirates, is exceptionally impressive and ground breaking; it is also the most expensive subject for any school to introduce for children.
+The commitment to ensuring that children are given the opportunity to meet their aspirations is absolutely real at the British School of Al Khubairat.

 |GCSE RESULTS||A*-A||A*-B||A*-C||PASS RATE|